shockscript/spec/src/types/record.md

 Due to sensitive field order, record types with equivalent fields but in different orders will be incompatible.

-## Writing SXDoc comments
+## Writing ShockDoc comments

-Fields may have a preceding SXDoc comment, as in:
+Fields may have a preceding ShockDoc comment, as in:

 ```
 type R = {